microsoft/lamar-benchmark/README.md

 :three: __Obtain the evaluation results:__

 - validation queries: the script print the localization recall.
-- test queries: until the benchmark leaderboard is up and running, please send the predicted pose files to <a href="&#x6d;ailto&#58;lamar-benchmark&#x40;sympa.ethz.ch">lamar-benchmark&#x40;sympa.ethz.ch</a> :warning: we will only accept at most 2 submissions per user per week.
+- test queries: combine results for all locations / devices in a single zip file using `python -m lamar.combine_results --cab_phone_path poses_CAB_phone.txt [...] --output_dir ./result/"` and submit the zip to the [benchmark page](https://www.codabench.org/competitions/7918/).

 :four: __Workflow:__ the benchmarking pipeline is designed such that
 - the mapping and localization process is split into modular steps listed in [`lamar/tasks/`](./lamar/tasks/)